After a three-year hiatus, Blue Cities is returning to Toronto!

-- senior level executives from municipalities and utilities
+- Senior leaders from municipalities and utilities

-- academics and topic experts
+- Academics and topic experts

 - NGO and watershed directors